WYOMING 40 ACRES LOCATED IN Rochelle / RINER RANCH - $27,995.00 / $995.00 DOWN - ID#W33-2489-25DC$995.00995.00

 The land is raw, remote acreage.
 It is flat to gentle rolling terrain covered with sage and grass vegetation.
 There are NO utilities; No Homeowner Services and NO publicly maintained roads.
 This Land is NOT suitable for the building of a residence.
 The property is currently zoned for what could be described as "Agricultural District": Some of the Permitted Uses "include farming, ranching, grazing, dairying, animal or plant husbandry or any other agricultural use".
 A residence may be permitted if it qualifies as "permitted assessory uses" and complies with conditions set forth by the county.

-The RINER RANCH ACREAGES are located in South Central Wyoming, in the general area of the Great Divide Basin Area of Sweetwater County, approximately 17 miles west of Rawlins and North of Interstate 80.
+The RINER RANCH ACREAGES are located in South Central Wyoming, in the general area of the Great Divide Basin Area of Sweetwater County, approximately 17 miles Northwest of Rawlins and East of Hwy 287.

 USE: Use the property to hunt, hike, camp, horseback ride, future speculation purposes, or as an asset to pass on to the children or grandchildren.

-Sweetwater County, is the NINTH largest County in the nation.
-Sweetwater offers a multitude of adventures and stands out as a microcosm of the OLD WEST itself.
+Carbon County offers a multitude of adventures and stands out as a microcosm of the OLD WEST itself.
 For the wildlife enthusiast, one can find deer, elk, antelope, black bear, varmints, mountain lions, big horn sheep, and a variety of upland birds and waterfowl.
-From the upper reaches of the Snowy Range and the Sierra Madres to the high plains, to the sagebrush flats and awesome red desert, the area also provides some of the most beautiful scenery to be found in the United States.
+The area also provides some of the most beautiful scenery to be found in the United States.

 We have not had surveys done on the properties, unless specifically noted.
 The U.S. Government surveyed the area at one time, and marked many section corners utilizing brass caps, and/or other types of monument markers.
 However, over the course of time, the survey markers tend to become covered by dirt, overgrown with vegetation or maybe destroyed.
 But you can still find many of them, if you know where and what to look for.
 We will supply you with specific information that will get you to the property.